ondrejsevcik/knowledge-base/books/fluent-forever.md

 - Impressions matter and your accent makes your first impression in any language.
 - Improve your accent by learning the raw ingredients - `the tongue`, `lip` and `vocal cord position` of every new sound you need (Use IPA).

+### Train your eyes, see the patterns

+It's terrybly difficult to get a student to say `lissen` when he sees a word like `listen`.
+This problem vanishes as soon as they start using IPA.
+No one pronounces the `t` in `listen` hen they're reading `lısn`.

+- Every language contains a pattern of connections between its spelling and its sounds.
+If you can internalize that pattern and make it automatic, you'll save yourself a great deal of work.
+- The easiest way to internalize those patterns is to use your SRS.
+Create flash cards to memorize every spelling pattern you need.
+- In the process, approach foreign sounds an complex patterns from as many angles as you can - from their spellings to their sounds, even down to the individual mouth positions used for each sound.
+You're taking advantage of on of the stranger quirks of learining: the more bits and pieces you learn, the less work it takes to learn them.

+!Do this now: Learn your language's sound system.

+## Word Play and the Symphony of a Word

 ---

 ![Book mindmap](/assets/fluent-forever-mindmap.jpeg)